LukasMarx/ai-food-blog/src/content/posts/Tamales.md

 recipeYield: "4"
 calories: 460
 recipeCuisine: "Mexican"
-recipeInstructions: [
+recipeInstructions:
-  "In a large bowl, mix together masa harina, chicken broth, lard, salt, baking powder, cumin, and chili powder until well combined.", "In a separate bowl, mix together the cooked meat and red chili sauce until well coated.", "To assemble the tamales, take a soaked corn husk and spread a thin layer of masa harina mixture onto the husk, leaving a border around the edges.", "Place a spoonful of the meat mixture onto the masa harina mixture.", "Fold the sides of the corn husk inwards and then fold the bottom upwards.", "Tie the tamale with a strip of corn husk to keep it together.", "Repeat the process until all of the masa harina mixture and meat mixture is used up.", "In a large pot, place a steamer basket and add enough water to reach the bottom of the basket.", "Place the tamales standing up in the steamer basket.", "Cover the pot with a lid and steam the tamales over medium heat for 1.5 to 2 hours, or until the masa harina is cooked through and no longer sticky.", "Serve the tamales hot, garnished with fresh cilantro."
+  [
-]
+    "In a large bowl, mix together masa harina, chicken broth, lard, salt, baking powder, cumin, and chili powder until well combined.", "In a separate bowl, mix together the cooked meat and red chili sauce until well coated.", "To assemble the tamales, take a soaked corn husk and spread a thin layer of masa harina mixture onto the husk, leaving a border around the edges.", "Place a spoonful of the meat mixture onto the masa harina mixture.", "Fold the sides of the corn husk inwards and then fold the bottom upwards.", "Tie the tamale with a strip of corn husk to keep it together.", "Repeat the process until all of the masa harina mixture and meat mixture is used up.", "In a large pot, place a steamer basket and add enough water to reach the bottom of the basket.", "Place the tamales standing up in the steamer basket.", "Cover the pot with a lid and steam the tamales over medium heat for 1.5 to 2 hours, or until the masa harina is cooked through and no longer sticky.", "Serve the tamales hot, garnished with fresh cilantro.", ]
 ---

 ## Why Tamales are Great